 Starting an Airbnb business is a huge undertaking!
 Making sure you are ready to take it on is just as important as having a sound business plan.

-Acknowledge any uncertainties now before you jump off the deep end of being an Airbnb host.
+Acknowledge any uncertainties now before you get started.
 It’s a great way to be honest with yourself and boost your confidence!

 What to include in your Airbnb business plan